 - •

-Ferries from Antikythera to Athens (All Ports) operate 0 crossings per week from June to September.
-The first ferry departs from Antikythera at 10:15, and the last at 10:15.
-The fastest ferry takes 9h to reach the Piraeus port of Athens (All Ports), with the average trip duration being 9h arriving at Piraeus ports.
-Ticket prices range from €23.50 to €23.50.
-Book your ferry tickets online to Athens (All Ports) with Ferryscanner and enjoy the most convenience and best price guarantee.
+Ferries run from Antikythera to Athens (All Ports) 1 days a week, all year-round.
+The first ferry of the day departs from Antikythera at 10:15, and the last at 10:15.
+From June to September, there are around 1 crossings per week.
+In quieter periods, the route is served by 1 crossings per week.
+The fastest ferry from Antikythera to Piraeus of Athens, takes 8h 25min.
+The average trip duration for all ferries is 8h 46min arriving at Piraeus ports.
+Ticket prices start at €23.50 and go up to €23.60.
+Book your ferry tickets online to Athens with Ferryscanner for the most convenience and best price guarantee.

-Ferry companies from Antikythera to Athens (All Ports)
+Ferry companies from Antikythera to Athens

-Antikythera to Athens (All Ports) ferry schedule
+Antikythera to Athens ferry schedule

-When you book your ferry from Antikythera to Athens (All Ports) with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.
+When you book your ferry from Antikythera to Athens with Ferryscanner, we will show you the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to help you make the best choice for your trip.

-Fastest ferry ride from Antikythera to Athens (All Ports)
+Fastest ferry ride from Antikythera to Athens

 No, night ferries are not available on the Antikythera to Athens (All Ports) route.
 However, frequent daytime sailings offer convenient and flexible options for planning your trip.